 Commissioner Mick Wright was elected to the Shelby County Board of Commissioners in 2018 and re-elected to a second term in 2022.
-He represents District 3, encompassing areas of Bartlett and Lakeland.
+He represents District 3, encompassing all voting precincts in Bartlett and Lakeland.

-A native of Des Moines, Iowa, Mick has lived in Shelby County since 2000.
-He holds a bachelor’s degree in English from Harding University in Searcy, Arkansas.
+A native of Des Moines, Iowa, Commissioner Wright made Shelby County his home after earning a bachelor’s degree in English from Harding University in Searcy, Arkansas.
 He also holds a master’s degree in public administration from Strayer University.

 An alum of Leadership Bartlett, Commissioner Wright has volunteered with numerous civic groups including the Bartlett Chamber Foundation, the Bartlett Education Foundation, the Bartlett Education Advisory Committee, the Bartlett Sesquicentennial Committee, and the Bartlett First Responders Monument Committee.
 Commissioner Wright also formed the group Better Bartlett Schools to lead the grassroots efforts culminating in the referendum that created the Bartlett City Schools system.

 Mick and his wife, Alison, live in Bartlett.
 Members of the Memphis Runners Track Club and the Bartlett Runners Club completed a marathon together as St. Jude Heroes and have participated in dozens of other charitable half-marathons and 5Ks.
 They worship with Christ Community Church in Memphis.